Kiran-TheDataExplorer/demo/README.md

 # demo
-This is my first git repository
+This is my first git repository.

+I am excited.

+Life is going good!